Sebgra518/Jellyfin-Album-Cover/README.md

 Show the currently playing album art from Jellyfin on a 128×128 LED matrix (4× 64×64 panels) driven by a Raspberry Pi 4B and a Raspberry Pi RGB matrix HAT.

-> ⚠️ **Security note**: Do **not** commit real server addresses, usernames, or passwords.
-This README uses environment variables and an `.env` file.
-Rotate any credentials you’ve previously committed.

 ---

 ## Demo